FaithAlone.net

 The following chain of reasoning is why I reject Theistic and Deistic Agnosticism:

-3. Since God intended for this type of being to exist, it makes sense that God would communicate with them.
-It is illogical to hold that God would create a being that desires to communicate with Him, and never fulfill that desire
+3. Because God created the universe extraordinarily finely-tuned to allow intelligent life to exist, and because human beings are the pinnacle of that intelligent life, it makes sense that God would communicate with them.
+It is illogical to hold that God would go to such lengths to bring into existence a being that desires to communicate with Him, and never fulfill that desire

 • This communication does not happen sufficiently through nature.
 The natural universe can reveal that a Creator exists, but is does not answer the fundamental questions of: